quickwit-oss/quickwit/docs/reference/cli.md

 sidebar_position: 1
 ---

 Quickwit is a single binary that makes it easy to index and search structured or unstructured data from the command line.
-It consumes datasets consisting of newline-delimited JSON objects with arbitrary keys and produces indexes that can be stored locally or remotely on an object storage such as Amazon S3 and queried with subsecond latency.
+It consumes datasets consisting of newline-delimited JSON objects with arbitrary keys.
+It produces indexes that can be stored locally or remotely on an object storage such as Amazon S3 and queried with subsecond latency.

-This page documents all the available commands, related options and environment variables.
+This page documents all the available commands, related options, and environment variables.

 :::caution

-Before using Quickwit with an object storage, checkout our [advice](../administration/cloud-env.md) for deploying on AWS S3 to avoid some bad surprises at the end of the month.
+Before using Quickwit with an object storage, check out our [advice](../administration/cloud-env.md) for deploying on AWS S3 to avoid some nasty surprises at the end of the month.

 :::